Originally published: 12 June 2025

 - addresses concerns regarding the “import” of staff with eligible outputs during the submission period, where those outputs have not been enabled by the submitting unit

-Removal of the REF 2021 minimum or maximum output requirement
+Removal of the REF 2021 minimum output requirement

-In a change from REF 2021 there will also be no minimum or maximum output requirements for individual staff members.
+In a change from REF 2021 there will also be no minimum output requirements for individual staff members.

 CKU elements of the disciplinary level evidence statements